chriswhal/docs/README.md

 # docs
-A test for doc control on git
+Docs is a test git repo for open source policy and procedure documents.